Your state’s best independent family-friendly restaurant

 New York: Tony’s Di Napoli, New York City

-Tony’s isn’t just family-friendly – it’s made for large groups, with huge portions and platters that are designed to be shared.
-The menu focuses on traditional Southern Neapolitan cuisine and every bite is delicious, from chicken Parmesan to ravioli.
+Tony’s isn’t just family friendly – it’s made for large groups, with huge portions and platters designed to be shared.
+The menu focuses on traditional southern Neapolitan cuisine and every bite is delicious, from chicken Parmesan to ravioli.
 Kids are treated like royalty and the atmosphere is pure fun.
 There are two NYC locations – one in the Casablanca Hotel off Times Square and the other on the Upper East Side.

 North Carolina: Corbett’s Burgers and Sodas, Cary